aianta/activity-mining/README.md

 6. Combine the exported file from step 4 with the output of step 5 to create clusters using **Compute Clusters**

+### Using Docker

+Each component is provided as a docker container for your convenience.

+Execution of some components depends on passing in input files.
+Inside every docker container we've created a path `/usr/app/mounted`.

+Clone this repository and mount the working directory to the docker image uisng the volume commadn like so:

+`docker run --volume <your local working dir>:/usr/app/mounted aianta/<image> <args>`.

+Keep this volume mounting in mind when specifying file paths.
+For example you will need to download and extract the KaVE Events dataset (https://www.kave.cc/datasets) for step 1.
+Extract the dataset into same folder you cloned this repo in.
+You should then have an `Events-170301-2` folder.

+To pass this folder to the loader you'll have to use the path `/usr/app/mounted/Events-170301-2/` as the `<extracted KaVE dataset path>`.

+Similarly, you're going to want to create the resulting sqlite database in your host machine's working directory so that it doesn't get erased once the docker container is done executing.
+To do this specify a path inside `/usr/app/mounted/` like `/usr/app/mounted/activity-mining-docker.db`.
+You will notice a new file `activity-mining-docker.db` will be created which you'll want to use for subsequent steps.

+**For all commands documented below prefix `docker run --volume <your local working dir>:/usr/app/mounted aianta/<image>` to the command arguments described.**

+A full example command running the loader to injest KaVE event data into a sqlite database file is provided below:

+`docker run --volume //c/Users/aiant/phdspace/classes/663_software_analytics/activity-mining:/usr/app/mounted aianta/activity-mining-loader 0 /usr/app/mounted/Events-170301-2/ /usr/app/mounted/docker-db 0 0`

 Valid `<sequncer>` values:
 * `TimeSensitive5`
 * `RelativeTimeSensitive`
 * `OneToOne`

 ## Loader
+**Docker Hub Image:** `aianta/activity-mining-loader`

 Iterates through the KaVE events dataset and inserts all events into a sqlite database.
 Database is created if it doesn't exist.

 Command: